alxx/surikat/README.md

 The session store is configured in `config/application.yml` and it can either be a file, or Redis.

-The file method is slower, and can it gets slower as the file (which lives in `tmp/`) gets bigger.
-Also, needless to say, it doesn't work to scale up the app across several machines.
+The file method is slower, and it gets slower as the file (which lives in `tmp/`) gets bigger.
+Needless to say, it also doesn't work to scale up the app across several machines.

 Redis is much preferred especially in production; remember to add the `redis` gem to Gemfile.
 To configure it, use the `url` field in the same configuration file; that will be passed to the Redis initialisation method.